Haptic-Apps/Slide/README.md

 helps greatly if people document any bugs they find to ensuring they get fixed promptly.

-You can view a list of known issues using [the issue tracker]( https://github.com/ccrama/Slide/issues), if you don't see your issue (or you aren't sure) please submit your findings using the `New issue` button.
+You can view a list of known issues and feature requests using [the issue tracker]( https://github.com/ccrama/Slide/issues).
+If you don't see your issue (or you aren't sure) feel free to [submit it!](https://github.com/ccrama/Slide/issues/new)

 #### Translations